 The faculty reported the following financial relationships or relationships to products or devices they or their spouses/life partners have with commercial interest related to the content of this activity:

-[SPEAKER NAME] has disclosed ______.
-S/He has agreed to disclose any /unapproved uses of drugs or products referenced in her/his presentation.
+Dr El-Shoury has no relevant financial relationships to report.
+He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

 The employees of prIME Oncology have disclosed:

 - Ronald Viggiani, MD (medical director content reviewer/planner) – no relevant financial relationships

 - Kristin Tomlinson, PhD (scientific content reviewer/planner) – no relevant financial relationships